Henry Gamble's Birthday Party: Plot

 Ricky is an unwelcome party guest and member of the church congregation, who may have attempted suicide in the recent past.
 He wishes to resume his duties as a camp chaperone for the church's annual summer camp, but church leadership is uncomfortable with this due partly to rumors of an incident from the previous year.
 Ricky was allegedly showering with some of the teenagers and they noticed he had an erection, prompting the kids to complain to the church.
 Feeling shunned and shut out by many of the party goers, Ricky goes to the bathroom and has a nervous breakdown.
 He then takes a razor and severely lacerates his face, prompting his mother and various party guests to take him to hospital.

-Two of the few non-churchgoing friends of Henry - Christine and Heather - gently poke fun at the bigotries and blindspots of their peers, while also being among the few who show genuine concern for Logan and Ricky.
+Two of the few non-churchgoing friends of Henry – Christine and Heather – poke fun at the bigotries and blindspots of their peers, while also being among the few who show concern for Logan and Ricky.

 Party guest Logan has unreciprocated romantic feelings for Henry.
 Throughout the party Henry is relatively cold towards Logan, and it becomes clearer that many of the other guests have been casually bullying him at school.
 Becoming more attuned to the hypocrisy and conflicting feelings he is surrounded by, at the end of the party Henry asks Logan to spend the night.
 Henry and Logan lie in bed together, and Henry apologizes for not being more supportive and friendly during the school year.
 Henry then asks Logan if he wants to kiss, to which Logan says yes.